-Taekwondo has always been criticized in the martial arts community due to its lack of emphasis on punching and being more well rounded as a whole.
+Taekwondo has always been criticized in the martial arts community due to its lack of emphasis on punching and being more well-rounded as a whole.
 Rather, you see lots of foot technique taught at times during classes.
-Furthermore; During competitions or sparring where someone might employ hand to hands techniques like punching, it becomes illegal and frowned upon!
+Furthermore, during competitions or sparring where someone might employ hand to hands techniques like punching, it becomes illegal and frowned upon!
 Lastly, there are hardly any grappling and throwing techniques being taught in taekwondo classes.
 This can be detrimental towards the student’s ability to defend themselves when they’re up against someone who has an advantage on close quarters fighting or even street fights that end up on the ground since most people don’t know how use leg kicks which is what these other martial arts rely heavily upon for self-defense purposes.

 Not Enough Focus on Self-Defense

 Taekwondo is a strong and powerful art form that has been around for centuries.
-As the sport side of things becomes more popular, some good old techniques are being abandoned in favor or competitive points-based training which takes away from its roots as an effective self defense system – but if you’re not into competition then these changes may be difficult to find schools where they teach only traditional Taekwondo skills, thus not equiping you with skills to defend yourself in a life-or-death situation.
+As the sport side of things becomes more popular, some good old techniques are being abandoned in favor or competitive points-based training which takes away from its roots as an effective self-defense system – but if you’re not into competition then these changes may be difficult to find schools where they teach only traditional Taekwondo skills, thus not equipping you with skills to defend yourself in a life-or-death situation.

 Lots of Taekwondo Schools Have Questionable Standards

 It is a known fact that many Taekwondo schools are only focused on generating revenue and this often times means the students who were not qualified to meet certain belt testing standards get promoted.
-You may have seen these individuals around tournaments -the black belts without any spinning hook kicks, or proper side kicks for that matter?
+You may have seen these individuals around tournaments -the black belts without any spinning hook kicks, or proper sidekicks for that matter?
 Then there’s instructors withholding teaching techniques so as to make their student study under them longer amounts of time before being allowed access into those secrets themselves.
-Make sure to always do your research before even deciding to take beginner classes in this sport
+Make sure to always do your research before even deciding to take beginner classes in this sport.

 Cost Per Month for Classes Add Up